kimmobrunfeldt/url-to-image/README.md

 Options:
-  --width              Width of the viewport            [string] [default: 1280] --height             Height of the viewport            [string] [default: 800] --ajax-timeout       How long in ms do we wait for additional requests after
+  --width              Width of the viewport            [string] [default: 1280] --height             Height of the viewport            [string] [default: 800] --request-timeout    How long in ms do we wait for additional requests after
                        all initial requests have gotten their response [string] [default: 300] --max-timeout        How long in ms do we wait at maximum.
 The screenshot is